Modern slavery statement

 We use the following annual activities to inform improvement and report progress on environmental, social and governance (ESG) topics including themes relating to modern slavery:

-For our most recent CoP, material human rights topics connected with operations and/or the value chain were identified: forced labour; non discrimination in respect of employment and occupation; working conditions (wages, working hours); digital security/privacy; and gender equality and women's rights.
+For our most recent CoP, material human rights topics connected with operations and/or the value chain were identified: forced labour; non-discrimination in respect of employment and occupation; working conditions (wages, working hours); digital security/privacy; and gender equality and women's rights.
 During this exercise, a Board level representative for human rights was agreed and further activity identified and added to the ESG Strategy activity plan.

 New joiners to the firm are required to undertake e-learning to raise their awareness of modern slavery, risk areas and common signs, as part of their induction training.
 We encourage our suppliers to follow practices consistent with our values and responsible business aims, and regularly work with others to increase the positive impact we have.
 When possible, we invite our onsite suppliers to join us in our campaigns.

-We also require our suppliers, both current and prospective, to achieve certain standards in areas such as information risk, management of employees, legislative compliance, business continuity and environmental standards.
+We also require our suppliers, both current and prospective, to achieve certain standards in areas such as information security risk, management of employees, legislative compliance, business continuity and environmental standards.
 If we identify a supplier or prospective supplier as being at risk of not achieving these standards (including in relation to compliance with the Modern Slavery Act 2015) then we work with them to address the risks.
 If we are not able to agree a resolution, this may lead to us ending our relationship with them.

 We continue to review our entire procurement process to ensure consistency in our approach to engaging with suppliers and more transparency of their ways of working.
 We are constantly updating and improving our processes as part of our continuous improvement programme.
 As part of our ongoing work in this area, we: